John L. Crain: Education

 Crain graduated from Franklinton High School in 1978, and later earned B.S. and MBA degrees from Southeastern Louisiana University.
 He then received a Ph.D. in accountancy from the University of Mississippi.
-He is an inactive CPA and an accomplished pianist.
+He is an inactive CPA.

 Career

 Crain previously served as interim president, provost, vice president for academic affairs, accounting department head, president of the Faculty Senate, and tenured professor of accounting.
 He began full-time employment as an assistant professor of accounting at Southeastern in 1987 and held his first administrative position as interim director of the university's Small Business Development Center.
 In 1992, Crain received the Southeastern President's Award for Excellence in Research.
 Crane has authored 63 articles in academic journals.